Ervin L. Jordan Jr.

-Ervin L. Jordan Jr. is an American archivist, historian and educator.
-He serves as an Associate Professor and Research Archivist at the University of Virginia, Albert and Shirley Small Special Collections Library.
-He has published several books and articles, contributed book chapters in others' works as well as delivering lectures, conducting workshops and curating exhibitions on the American Civil War, Virginia history, and African American history.
-He has appeared on television several times as a consulting historian in matters of African American history and genealogy and delivered lectures at conferences, universities and public events, some which were televised on C-CPAN.
-He has been praised for his research in the Civil War and African American history and is one of the leading figures in developing, promoting and disseminating Black American history, culture and literature.
+Ervin L. Jordan Jr. is an American archivist, historian, scholar, author, and educator.
+He is an associate professor and research archivist at the University of Virginia, Albert and Shirley Small Special Collections Library.
+He has published several books and articles and book chapters in others' works, and been a historian-consultant for novels as well as delivering lectures, running workshops and curating exhibitions on the American Civil War, Virginia history, and African American history.
+Jordan has appeared on television as a consulting historian on African-American history and genealogy and delivered lectures at conferences, universities and public events, some which were televised on C-CPAN.
+He has been praised for his research in Civil War African American and Virginia history, and is among the leading figures in developing, promoting and disseminating Black American history, culture and literature.

 Education

-A native of Norfolk, Virginia, and son of Carrie and Ervin Sr., Jordan attended the city's racially segregated public schools.
-His family's first college graduate, he earned history degrees and graduated with honors from both Norfolk State University and Old Dominion University.
-Since 2015, he has also been an affiliated faculty member of the John L. Nau III Center for Civil War History, University of Virginia College and Graduate School of Arts & Sciences.
+Born and raised in Norfolk, Virginia, the son of Carrie and Ervin Sr., Jordan attended the city's racially segregated public schools.
+His family's first college graduate, he earned history degrees and graduated with honors from Norfolk State University and Old Dominion University.